 The Yachtmaster offshore ticket, declares an individual qualified to skipper a yacht up to 200t.
-It is essential for any deckhand aiming to move up from entry level deckhand roles and it is a prerequisite for the MCA Officer of the Watch (OOW), which is discussed on the relevant training pages.
-In order for a RYA Yachtmaster certificate to be recognised by an MCA it must be commercially endorsed.
+It is essential for any deckhand aiming to move up from entry-level deckhand roles and it is a prerequisite for the MCA Officer of the Watch (OOW), which is discussed on the relevant training pages.
+In order for an RYA Yachtmaster certificate to be recognised by an MCA, it must be commercially endorsed.

 - 50 days at Sea